psycho-baller/TinyGen/README.md

 ### Get Involved - Support & Contribute! 💙

 Creating and maintaining tiny-gen has been a labor of love, and I'm thrilled to offer it as a free tool for everyone to enjoy.
 If you find tiny-gen valuable and wish to support its development, consider [making a donation](https://ko-fi.com/ramimaalouf).
 Your contribution will directly contribute to making tiny-gen even better and more feature-rich.
-Additionally, show your appreciation by starring the open-source repository on GitHub and feel free to contribute your ideas and skills to enhance tiny-gen's functionality.
+Additionally, show your appreciation by starring the open-source repository on GitHub and feel free to contribute your ideas and skills to enhance tinygen's functionality.

-Don't miss the chance to revolutionize your YouTube experience.
-[Download tiny-gen now](https://tiny-gen.vercel.app) and take control of your favorite moments like never before!

 ## 📝 License

 [MIT](https://choosealicense.com/licenses/mit/)

-tiny-gen is not affiliated with GitHub or its parent company, Microsoft.
+tinygen is not affiliated with GitHub or its parent company, Microsoft.